 Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of the Phenix City Board of Education, the sole component unit of the City, for the year ended September 30, 2020.
+Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion on the basic financial statements, insofar as it relates to the amounts included for this component unit, is solely based on the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America ("GAAS") and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.